panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 greet(['Jane', 'Joe']); // ['Hello, Jane!', 'Hello, Joe!']
 ```

-Updating the function signature directly to support the multiple ways of invocation is the usual and good way to annotate.
-Try to keep the possible types of parameters included in the function signature.
+Updating the function signature directly to support the multiple ways of invocation is the usual and a good approach.

 However, there are situations when you might want to take an alternative approach and define separately all the ways your function can be invoked.
 This approach is called *function overloading*.